 – Black, Indigenous, or Person of color

-– Person with a disability (including neurodivergent, neuroatypicality, and mental illness)
+– Disabled Person (including neuroatypicality, and mental illness)

 – married to, parent of, sibling of someone in the above-mentioned categories

 – writing about these topics but NOT a self-identified creator under any of these categories